Investment Grade/Crossover

 “Having the flexibility to invest in both investment grade and high yield allows us to position the portfolio appropriately for different stages of the credit cycle.
 A global mandate meanwhile enables us to allocate by geography, currency and rating, with the aim of capturing opportunities wherever they appear”

-Photo of Tatjana Greil-Castro, Co-Head of Public Markets, Portfolio Manager
+Photo of Tatjana Greil-Castro, Global Head of Investments

 Insights